 Smith et al. (2016) and Luong et al. (2017) conducted two identical trials of prospective, randomized, blinded design using an intra-patient control involving 160 adults diagnosed with CRS (80 patients in each trial).
-After successful bilateral frontal sinusotomy (using balloons and/or traditional instruments), each patient was randomized to receive 1 steroid-releasing implant (PROPEL Mini or PROPEL Contour) in 1 FSO (treatment side) while the contralateral

-FSO served as the control.
+After successful bilateral frontal sinusotomy (using balloons and/or traditional instruments), each patient was randomized to receive 1 steroid-releasing implant (PROPEL Mini or PROPEL Contour) in 1 FSO (treatment side), while the contralateral FSO served as the control.
 A 10-day course of antibiotics was required 1 day prior to surgery.
 Intranasal steroid sprays starting at 14 days post-ESS were permitted, and oral steroids were prescribed, if warranted, by the investigator.
 No implant-related adverse events were reported in either study.
-Limitations of the studies include the intrapatient study design and the removal of implant at day 21 (potential of implant removal procedure causing additional trauma to the adjacent mucosa and affecting normal healing on the treatment side).
-The primary efficacy endpoint for both RCTs was reduction in the need for postoperative interventions (steroids or surgical) at 30 days based on a centralized, blinded video-endoscopy review by the same independent sinus surgeon.
+Limitations of the studies include the intrapatient study design and the removal of the implant at day 21 (the potential of the implant removal procedure causing additional trauma to the adjacent mucosa and affecting normal healing on the treatment side).
+The primary efficacy endpoint for both RCTs was reduction in the need for postoperative interventions (steroid or surgical) at 30 days based on a centralized, blinded video-endoscopy review by the same independent sinus surgeon.

 - Smith et al. (2016) assessed the safety and efficacy of the PROPEL mini steroid-releasing implant following ESS (PROGRESS study).
-Each subject had one sinus ostia treated with the PROPEL Mini device and the other received standard care.
-At 30-days post-ESS, the PROPEL Mini provided a statistically significant relative reduction of 38.1% in the need for postoperative interventions compared to surgery alone by an assessed by an independent reviewer.
-A statistically significant reduction in this measure at 30 days and 90 days were reported with a 55.6% reduction in the need for oral steroid interventions, 75% reduction in the need for surgical interventions, 16.7% reduction in inflammation score, 54.3% reduction in restenosis rate, and 32.2% greater diameter of FSO on treated sides compared to control at 30 days. - Luong et al. (2018) evaluated the efficacy and safety of the PROPEL Contour implant in improving postoperative outcomes when placed in the FSO following ESS in adult patients with CRS.
-Similar to the study conducted by Smith et al. (2016), patients received bilateral frontal sinusotomies followed by unilateral and random placement of the steroid-releasing sinus implant.
+Each subject had one sinus ostia treated with the PROPEL Mini device, and the other received standard care.
+At 30 days post-ESS, the PROPEL Mini provided a statistically significant relative reduction of 38.1% in the need for postoperative interventions compared to surgery alone, as assessed by an independent reviewer.
+A statistically significant reduction in this measure at 30 days and 90 days was reported, with a 55.6% reduction in the need for oral steroid interventions, a 75% reduction in the need for surgical interventions, a 16.7% reduction in the inflammation score, 54.3% reduction in restenosis rate, and a 32.2% greater diameter of the FSO on treated sides compared to the control at 30 days. - Luong et al. (2018) evaluated the efficacy and safety of the PROPEL Contour implant in improving postoperative outcomes when placed in the FSO following ESS in adult patients with CRS.
+Similar to the study conducted by Smith et al. (2016), patients underwent bilateral frontal sinusotomies, followed by random placement of a steroid-releasing sinus implant.
 The primary outcome of the study was the reduction in need for postoperative interventions (defined as surgical intervention or oral steroid trial) at 30 days.
-The data showed that, based on video endoscopic evaluation by an independent, blinded reviewer, steroid-releasing implants significantly reduced the need for postoperative interventions to 11.5% compared with 32.8% by surgery alone.
-The authors concluded that the PROPEL Contour steroid-releasing sinus implant was safe and more effective in maintaining FSO patency and improving surgical outcomes compared with surgery alone in the setting where no other immediate postoperative corticosteroids were administered.
+The data showed that, based on video endoscopic evaluation by an independent, blinded reviewer, steroid-releasing implants significantly reduced the need for postoperative interventions to 11.5% compared to 32.8% with surgery alone.
+The authors concluded that the PROPEL Contour steroid-releasing sinus implant was safer and more effective than surgery alone in maintaining FSO patency and improving surgical outcomes when no other immediate postoperative corticosteroids were administered.

 Singh et al. (2019) published an analysis that evaluated the effect of the PROPEL implants on frontal outcomes in various patient subgroups with chronic CRS using pooled data from of two RCTs (Smith et al. 2016 and Luong et al. 2017).
-Data through day 90 from the 2 studies were pooled and subgroup analyses were conducted.
-The subgroup analysis indicated improved outcomes of frontal sinus surgery for the implant group through 90 days, irrespective of asthma status, previous endoscopic sinus surgery, extent of surgery, extent of polyps, or Lund-Mackay computed tomography stage.
-Furthermore, the implants significantly reduced the restenosis/occlusion rate and the need for postoperative interventions when compared with surgery alone through 90 days.
+Data from the two studies were pooled through day 90, and subgroup analyses were performed.
+The subgroup analysis revealed that the implant group had better outcomes for frontal sinus surgery through 90 days, regardless of asthma status, previous endoscopic sinus surgery, extent of surgery, extent of polyps, or LundMackay computed tomography stage.
+Furthermore, when compared to surgery alone, the implants significantly reduced the rate of restenosis/occlusion and the need for postoperative interventions after 90 days.